vaformica/IDTracker_PostProcessing_Vince/Readme.md

 ## Next Steps
 - Run a bunch of tracking runs on differnt cells
-- Try the stats package
-- Take toml file so it calculates one and off bracket and draws in the bracket shape in black on the PDF outputs.
 - Have it calculate stats
-      - Distance traveled (excluding big jumps in a frame or two? --not sure how to do that)
-      - median speed over 10 frame time
       - Duration in fights (once I have that from step below)
-      -
 - Have it identify possible fights from log term closeness or closenss followed by NAs
--
-- Add per-individual summary metrics and interaction network visualizations using the new pairwise output.